JimMcL/Distfor/README.md

 ### Worked example

-I have a shape file called `mymap`, polygons are in layer `patches`, and the ID column is named `patch_ID`.
+I have a shape file called `eg_map`, polygons are in layer `example_Distfor`, and the ID column is named `ID_bis`.
 I have decided to break the job into 3 blocks, because I have access to 3 computers named A, B and C. Each computer has R installed and I have copied my shapefile and the `distfor` scripts to a working directory/folder on each computer.
+This example demonstrates running the scripts from the command line.

+The shapefile for this example is included in the GitHub repository.
+To run the example without copying any files, first `cd` to the `examples` subdirectory, then prepend "../" to each of the script names in the following commands.
+For example, the first command would be modified to

+    Rscript ../calc-distances.R eg_map example_Distfor ID_bis 1 3

+---

 On computer A, I calculate the distances for the first block of edges by running:

-    Rscript calc-distances.R mymap patches patch_ID 1 3
+    Rscript calc-distances.R eg_map example_Distfor ID_bis 1 3

 On computer B, I calculate the second block of distances:

-    Rscript calc-distances.R mymap patches patch_ID 2 3
+    Rscript calc-distances.R eg_map example_Distfor ID_bis 2 3

 On computer C, I calculate the third block of distances:

-    Rscript calc-distances.R mymap patches patch_ID 3 3
+    Rscript calc-distances.R eg_map example_Distfor ID_bis 3 3

 Computer C crashed part-way through the calculation.
 Rather than re-run the entire block 3 calculation, I continued the calculation from where it had finished, by running the command:

-    Rscript --continue calc-distances.R mymap patches patch_ID 3 3
+    Rscript --continue calc-distances.R eg_map example_Distfor ID_bis 3 3

-I then copied the file `patches_002_003.txt` from computer B to computer A, and file `patches_003_003.txt` from computer C, so now I have `patches_001_003.txt`, `patches_002_003.txt` and `patches_003_003.txt` on computer A. To check that the files are complete, I run (on computer A):
+I then copied the file `example_Distfor_002_003.txt` from computer B to computer A, and file `example_Distfor_003_003.txt` from computer C, so now I have `example_Distfor_001_003.txt`, `example_Distfor_002_003.txt` and `example_Distfor_003_003.txt` on computer A. To check that the files are complete, I run (on computer A):

-    Rscript check-block-files.R mymap patches patch_ID
+    Rscript check-block-files.R eg_map example_Distfor ID_bis

 and it doesn't report any errors.
 Computer A is a Windows PC, so to create the complete distances file I run:

-    copy /b patches_*.txt distances.csv
+    copy /b example_Distfor-*.txt distances.csv

 If I was running on a Linux or MacOS computer, I would have used the command:

-    cat patches_*.txt >distances.csv
+    cat example_Distfor_*.txt >distances.csv

 I now have my complete distances file, `distances.csv`, ready to use as input to Conefor.
+I can optionally run a final check on the coplete distances file as follows:

+    Rscript check-full-results-file.R distances.csv

 <a name="memorylimits"/>